-After the construction works are completed, a building-use permit (or a building-use approval) must be obtained.
+After the construction works are completed, a building-use permit (or a building-use approval) must be obtained, which is regularly issued by the same building authority as the building permit.
 For the entire duration of the development, its owner shall keep a set of certified project documents consistent with the actual implementation of the construction and issued permits.
 In cases where the project documentation has not been procured, the owner of the development shall procure "as-built" record drawings.
 Upon transfer of ownership of the development, the documentation shall be handed over to the new owner.